Secobarbital: Assisted dying

+Human

 Secobarbital is used in assisted dying, either euthanasia or palliative sedation.

 In the Netherlands, individuals have two options for assisted dying: they can orally consume 100 mL of concentrated syrup containing either 15 grams of pentobarbital or 15 grams of secobarbital, or they can choose to have 2 grams of thiopental or 1 gram of propofol administered intravenously by a doctor, followed by a muscle relaxant.
-As of 2010, only 15% of those who died by physician-assisted suicide opted for orally consuming the lethal drug(s), the rest choosing to have the drugs administered intravenously by a doctor instead.
+As of 2010, only 15% of those who died by physician-assisted suicide opted for orally consuming the lethal drugs, with the rest choosing to have the drugs administered intravenously by a doctor instead.

 In the United States, secobarbital and pentobarbital are the most common drugs prescribed under physician aid-in-dying laws in Oregon since 1998, Washington since 2008, and Vermont since 2013.
-Ranbaxy Laboratories Limited previously experienced various issues in their attempts to produce 100 mg secobarbital capsules.

 In 2017, secobarbital was made available for physician-assisted suicide in Canada.